praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

                     Also, we have to create a webhook to send the status of quality gate status to Jenkins.
  If the quality gate status becomes a failure, the whole pipeline will become a failure then Jenkins will notify the user that your build fails.

-5. After the quality gate passes, Artifacts will be send to Jfrog Artifactory.
-If artifacts send to artifactory successfully then will go to next stgae otherwise the whole pipeline will become a failure Jenkins will notify the user that your build fails.
+5. After the quality gate passes, Artifacts will be sent to Jfrog Artifactory.
+If artifacts send to the artifactory successfully then will go to the next stage otherwise the whole pipeline will become a failure Jenkins will notify the user that your build fails.

-6. After successful artifacts pushes to artifactory , Docker will build the docker image. if the docker build fails when the whole pipeline will become a failure and Jenkins will notify the user that your build fails.
+6. After successful artifacts push to Artifactory, Docker will build the docker image. if the docker build fails when the whole pipeline will become a failure and Jenkins will notify the user that your build fails.

 6. Trivy will scan the docker image, if it finds any Vulnerability then the whole pipeline will become a failure, and the generated report will be sent to s3 for future review and Jenkins will notify the user that your build fails.

-7. After trivy scan docker images will be pushed to the docker hub, if the docker fails to push docker images to the docker hub then the pipeline will become a failure and Jenkins will notify the user that your build fails.
+7. After the Trivy scan docker images will be pushed to the docker hub, if the docker fails to push docker images to the docker hub then the pipeline will become a failure and Jenkins will notify the user that your build fails.

-8. After the docker push, Jenkins will clone the kubernetes manifest repo from feature branch, if the repo is already present then it will only pull the changes.
-If jenkis unable to clone the repo then the whole pipeline will become a failure and Jenkins will notify the user that your build fails.
+8. After the docker push, Jenkins will clone the Kubernetes manifest repo from the feature branch, if the repo is already present then it will only pull the changes.
+If Jenkins is unable to clone the repo then the whole pipeline will become a failure and Jenkins will notify the user that your build fails.

-9. After Cloning the repo , Jenkins will update the imgae tag in deployment manifest.
-If jenkis unable to update the image tag  then the whole pipeline will become a failure and Jenkins will notify the user that your build fails.
+9. After Cloning the repo, Jenkins will update the image tag in the deployment manifest.
+If Jenkins is unable to update the image tag  then the whole pipeline will become a failure and Jenkins will notify the user that your build fails.

-10. After update image tag , jenkins will commit the change and push the code to feature branch.
-If jenkis unable to push the changes to feature branch  then the whole pipeline will become a failure and Jenkins will notify the user that your build fails.
+10. After updating the image tag, Jenkins will commit the change and push the code to the feature branch.
+If Jenkins is unable to push the changes to the feature branch  then the whole pipeline will become a failure and Jenkins will notify the user that your build fails.

-11. After push changes to feature branch, jenkins will create a pull request against main branch.If jenkis unable to create pull request  then the whole pipeline will become a failure and Jenkins will notify the user that your build fails.
+11. After pushing changes to the feature branch, Jenkins will create a pull request against the main branch.
+If Jenkins is unable to create a pull request  then the whole pipeline will become a failure and Jenkins will notify the user that your build fails.

-12. After pull request creation , a senior person from team will review and merge the pull request .
+12. After the pull request creation, a senior person from the team will review and merge the pull request.

-13. After merging feature branch into main branch , ArgoCD will pull the changes and deploy the application into kubernetes.
+13. After merging the feature branch into the main branch, ArgoCD will pull the changes and deploy the application into Kubernetes.

 ### PreRequisites
 1. JDK